TheGlobalMail/generator-webapp/readme.md

 * fix cdn
 * make grunt check whether we were too lazy to add facebook/analytics
 * more work setting solid css defaults in [tgm-styles](https://github.com/TheGlobalMail/tgm-styles)
-* prompt asking which bower things you want
 * grunt:setup for buckets, dns and cdn

 ## MAYBE?